jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 x+y
             )

-* When I want to use a bigger range of random numbers for the test, I have to make a change in more than one place
+* When I want to use a different range of random numbers for the test, I have to make a change in more than one place

   .. code-block:: python